-The Class Currency and minimum initial subscription amount for each Class is set out below.
-The Manager or Directors may, in their sole discretion, waive or reduce the minimum initial subscription amount applicable to any Class from time to time.
+The Class Currency, minimum initial subscription amount and minimum holding amount where applicable, for each Class is set out below.
+The Manager or Directors may, in their sole discretion, waive or reduce the minimum initial subscription amount or minimum holding amount applicable to any Class from time to time.